 - William Fehr Collection at the Castle of Good Hope

-Our Libraries offer resources to researchers, students and knowledge seekers.
-The Art Library is based at the South African National Gallery Annexe, the Social History Library is based at the Social History Centre, while the Natural History Library is based at the South African Museum.
-Access to these resources are offered free of charge.
-Iziko has a large database of images and is actively digitizing its collection.
+Our libraries offer resources to researchers, students and knowledge seekers.
+The Art Library is based at the South African National Gallery Annexe, the Social History Library is based at the Social History Centre, and the Natural History Library is based at the South African Museum.
+Access to these resources is offered free of charge.
+Iziko has a large database of images and is actively digitising its collection.
 These images are available at a fee and on request.

 Iziko Museums aspires to follow certain values that will ensure the protection of South Africa’s heritage for the benefit of future generations.